godotengine/godot-docs/getting_started/step_by_step/ui_introduction_to_the_ui_system.rst

 There are two workflows to build scalable and flexible interfaces in Godot:

-1. You have many container nodes at your disposal that scale and place UI elements for you.
-They take control over their children.
+1. **Place UI elements precisely with anchors**: Use the layout menu to place and resize a UI element relative to its parent.
-2. On the other side, you have the layout menu.
-It helps you to anchor, place and resize a UI element within its parent.
+2. **Arrange control nodes automatically with containers**: Use container nodes to automatically scale and place UI elements.

 The two approaches are not always compatible.
 Because a container controls its children, you cannot use the layout menu on them.
 Each container has a specific effect, so you may need to nest several of them to get a working interface.
 With the layout approach you work from the bottom up, on the children.
 As you don't insert extra containers in the scene it can make for cleaner hierarchies, but it's harder to arrange items in a row, column, grid, etc.